Sunday, February 26, 2023

 Fighting Vipers: Fighting Vipers was Sega's attempt at following up the success of Virtua Fighter with an entirely new boxing-centric 3D fighting game.
 Unfortunately, it couldn't quite match up to it for me, and some decisions made in the port didn't help.

 Fighting Vipers plays mostly like Virtua Fighter, but there are a few changes such as walls around the arena not unlike a boxing ring you can interact with, being able to break off your opponents' armor, and of course the entirely new cast.
 Sadly, none of this really does much for me.
 Fighting Vipers' cast of characters is pretty unmemorable, the boxing ring mechanic means there's far less of those hilarious Ring Out physics that I loved in the Virtua Fighter games, and the armor mechanic rewards hitting the same part on your opponent over and over again rather than experimenting with more creative combos.
 The gameplay still feels fine and the visuals still look great, this is the VF engine we're talking about, but it just doesn't hit the same.
-It also doesn't help that Fighting Vipers's Saturn port specifically feels almost entirely ripped out VF2 with little having changed.
+It also doesn't help that Fighting Vipers's Saturn port specifically feels almost entirely ripped off of VF2 with little having changed.
 The majority of modes are still the same, there's still the Extra Options menu to unlock, the menu looks the same, the loading screens look the same, and it can't help but remind me of how much more I preferred Virtua Fighter 2.
 Even Virtua Fighter Kids didn't give me that feeling, and it's technically even more of a copy-paste.
-The only truly noteworthy addition Fighting Vipers made that I genuinely loved was the robust Training Mode which, to give credit where it's due
+The only truly noteworthy addition Fighting Vipers made that I genuinely loved was the robust Training Mode which, to give credit where it's due, is really well-done.

 Fighting Vipers is a fine fighting game but it just feels generic compared to the Virtua Fighter games.
 It lacks the memorable characters, its new mechanics limit those games' charm, and the general presentation of the port is nearly copy-pasted from VF2.
 As a result, it just feels stuck in the shadow of those more successful Sega Fighters that came before.